 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors prepare the group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under that law the directors prepare the group financial statements in accordance with UK adopted international accounting standards ("IFRSs").
 The directors have elected to prepare the parent company financial statements in accordance with applicable law and United Kingdom Generally Accepted Accounting Standards (United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 101 'Reduced Disclosure Framework').
 Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs and profit or loss of the company and group for that period.
-In preparing these financial statements,
+In preparing these financial statements.